Great Britain men's national Australian rules football team

 The Great Britain men's national Australian rules football team is known as the Great Britain Bulldogs.
 The team is made up of the best British born players selected from clubs of in England, Wales and Scotland, and occasional appearances from British players playing for clubs in Australia.
 In AFL Europe, separate national teams represent England, Wales and Scotland.

 As well as regular international friendlies, the team has played in every Australian Football International Cup since its inception in 2002.

-They also compete at the triennial AFL Europe Championship, winning the 2016 edition in London after beating the Irish Warriors 7.9 (51) to 4.5 (29).
+They also compete at the triennial AFL Europe Championship, winning back to back titles in 2016 and 2019.

 The Great Britain women's national Australian rules football team are called the Great Britain Swans.

 History

+1888 British Lions tour

 The first team to represent Great Britain in Australian rules was the British Lions during the 1888 British Lions tour to New Zealand and Australia.
 The team played 19 matches of Australian rules winning six and drawing one.
+Of the matches that went ahead Great Britain defeated Bendigo by 4 goals, drew with Castlemaine, defeated the powerhouse Port Adelaide on the Adelaide Oval by a goal, Horsham by 6 goals as well as Ballarat, Sandhurst and Kyneton by a goal.
 A standout for the team was Andrew Stoddart.
 However following the tour the codes had diverged to a point that it was felt that such exchanges could not continue and Australia's policy was not to compete internationally in the sport.